-The Corporation adopted the Code of Good Governance for English Colleges in July 2015 and continues to strive to comply fully with the updated Code of September 2021.
-The GB formally reviews its own performance annually and is undertaking an external governance review in 2022/23 based on the governance code(s) used by the Corporation and carried out by Shirley Collier MBE.
-The outcomes summary of this will be published on the College website and the review will be carried out every three years in compliance with the new requirements of the financial statements.
+The Corporation adopted the new Code of Good Governance in May 2023 and continues to strive to comply fully with the Code.
+The Governing Body formally reviews its own performance annually and undertook an External Review in 2022/23 in line with the governance code(s) used by the Corporation.
+This was carried out by Shirley Collier MBE.
+The outcome summary is published on the College website and the review will be carried out every three years in compliance with the new requirements of the financial statements.
 Core aspects of work that help Governors fulfil their duties include:

 - The quality of teaching, learning and outcomes for students has been placed at the centre of the Corporation's agendas and that of its subcommittees.
-Helped through monthly Quality, Teaching & Learning monitoring calls to assess progress. - Regular visits to various parts of the College by Governors to help validate information and speak to staff and students directly. - The Student Representative has put Quality Improvement at the centre of its agenda and has focussed on ensuring quality issues are highlighted. - The presence of College managers at Committees as observers helps provide transparency and openness. - Strategic development of the operational plans in a response to the publication of the educational white paper.
+Helped through monthly Quality, Teaching & Learning monitoring calls to assess progress. - Regular visits to various parts of the College by Governors to help validate information and speak to staff and students directly. - The Student Governors continue to ensure that quality issues are highlighted and that the student experience is at the forefront of Governance conversations, including Governor involvement in the Student Voice process at The College. - The presence of College managers at Committees and Corporation as observers helps provide transparency and openness. - Strategic development of the operational plans in a response to the publication of the educational white paper.
+This has included an external Governance Review in response to the expectations set out in The White Paper.